 In obesity, growing CV risk burden demands cross-specialty collaboration, new solutions

-The prevalence of obesity in the U.S. is rising at an alarming rate, as are its CV consequences, a result of greater consumption of high-calorie foods, decreases in regular physical activity and increases in psychosocial stresses, especially in disadvantaged populations.
-In an analysis of 10 large prospective cohorts with long-term follow-up published recently in JAMA Cardiology, researchers found that adults with obesity had significantly increased lifetime risk for CV morbidity and mortality and typically had a shorter life span compared with those with a normal BMI.
-In addition, elevated BMI conferred the greatest risk for incident HF among CVD subtypes.
+The prevalence of obesity in the U.S. is rising at an alarming rate, as are its cardiovascular consequences.
+In an analysis of 10 large prospective cohorts with long-term follow-up published last year in JAMA Cardiology, researchers found that adults with obesity had a significantly increased lifetime risk for CV morbidity and mortality and typically had a shorter life span vs. those with a normal BMI, and higher BMI conferred the greatest risk for incident heart failure among CVD subtypes.

-Moreover, the bodily stress of excess weight can unmask underlying genetic tendencies that raise CV risk, such as hypertension, dyslipidemia and type 2 diabetes, virtually guaranteeing that a person with obesity will experience some CV effect, including atrial fibrillation and HF, over his or her lifetime.
+Experts further contend that the bodily stress of excess weight can unmask underlying genetic tendencies that increase CV risk, such as hypertension, dyslipidemia and type 2 diabetes, virtually guaranteeing that a person with obesity will experience some CV effect over his or her lifetime.

-“Fundamentally, you are more likely to die — and more likely to die of CVD — if you are overweight or obese,” Cardiology Today Editorial Board Member Steven E. Nissen, MD, MACC, chief academic officer of the Sydell and Arnold Miller Family Heart & Vascular Institute, and Lewis and Patricia Dickey Chair in Cardiovascular Medicine at Cleveland Clinic, said in an interview.
+“Fundamentally, you are more likely to die — and more likely to die of CVD — if you are overweight or obese,” Steven E. Nissen, MD, MACC, chairman of the department of cardiovascular medicine at the Cleveland Clinic and professor of medicine at the Cleveland Clinic Lerner College of Medicine at Case Western Reserve University, told Endocrine Today.
 “The risk goes up with weight in a linear fashion, and it gets to be substantial when you get to high levels of obesity.”

-Even among physically fit and so-called metabolically healthy people with obesity, CV risk is greater compared with those without excess weight, according to Steven B. Heymsfield, MD, FTOS, professor in the department of metabolism and body composition at Pennington Biomedical Research Center at Louisiana State University in Baton Rouge, and immediate past president of The Obesity Society.
+Even among physically fit and so-called metabolically healthy people with obesity, CV risk is greater when compared with those without excess weight, according to Steven B. Heymsfield, MD, FTOS, professor in the department of metabolism and body composition at Pennington Biomedical Research Center at Louisiana State University in Baton Rouge, and president-elect of The Obesity Society.

-“Obesity’s effects have long timelines on them,” Heymsfield said in an interview.
+“Obesity’s effects have long timelines on them,” Heymsfield told Endocrine Today.
 “Being obese doesn’t literally kill you overnight.
 Some of these people have latent disease which will manifest at some point.”

-The management of multiple metabolic diseases demands collaboration from primary care providers, obesity medicine specialists, cardiologists and endocrinologists, who must now work together to address a growing health epidemic, according to experts.
+The management of multiple metabolic diseases demands collaboration from obesity medicine specialists and cardiologists, according to experts, who must now work together to address a growing health epidemic.

 “We [cardiologists] have to be involved in this, because we’re dealing with the CV consequences,” Nissen said.
 “I can take a patient who is obese, and I can treat their hypertension, their high triglycerides, their atrial fibrillation, their heart failure, but if I don’t treat the cause of those disorders, I’ve failed.”